feathericons/feather/README.md

 ### Simply beautiful open source icons

-Designed on a 24x24 grid with an emphasis on functionality, consistency and simplicity
+Designed on a 24x24 grid with an emphasis on functionality, consistency and simplicity.

 Change Log
 ---